andrewbaxter/genemichaels/crates/aargvark/readme.md

 <td><a href="https://docs.rs/aargvark"><img alt="docs.rs" src="https://img.shields.io/docsrs/aargvark"></td></a>
 </tr></table>

-A simple and consistent derive-based command line argument parsing, in the same genre as Clap-derive.
+Simple, consistent, and flexible derive-based command line argument parsing, in the same genre as Clap-derive.
 It currently supports

 - Command line parsing
 - Help
-- Shell completion generation
+- Shell completion

-Generally speaking this is intended to make CLI parsing simple by virtue of being simple and consistent, rather than poweruser-optimized keypress-minimizing parsing.
+Minimizing keypressing, bespoke CLI behaviors, and optimizing for powerusers aren't goals.

-This attempts to support parsing arbitrarily complex command line arguments.
-Like with Serde, you can combine structs, vecs, enums in any way you want.
+Aargvark supports parsing arbitrarily complex command line arguments: like with Serde, you can combine structs, vecs, enums in any way you want.
 Just because you can doesn't mean you should.

 A definition like: